kkamara/php-scraper/readme.md

 # PhP Scraper

 (2022) Use PHP technologies to crawl and click buttons on websites with GUI.
-I recommend working with Linux or MacOs.
+I highly recommend working with Linux (including virtual machines) or MacOs.

 * [Important note:](#note)